tomquirk/linkedin-api/README.md

 ---

-# Linkedin API for Python

 Programmatically send messages, get jobs, and search profiles with a regular Linkedin user account.

 No "official" API access required - just use a valid Linkedin account!

+**Caution**: This library is not officially supported by LinkedIn.
+Using it might violate LinkedIn's Terms of Service.
+Use it at your own risk.

 ## Installation

 > Python >= 3.6 required

-To install the package with the latest changes in this repo
+To install the linkedin_api package, use the following command:

 ```bash
 pip3 install git+https://github.com/tomquirk/linkedin-api.git
 ```

-### Example usage
+### Quick Start

 > See all methods on the [documentation website](https://linkedin-api.readthedocs.io/).

+Below is a basic example of how to use linkedin_api:

 ```python
 from linkedin_api import Linkedin